Prevention and Education Programs

 Bystander Intervention

-Bystander intervention presentations are given in conjunction with alcohol education and Title IX education to all athletes, first year orientation courses, and by request.
+Bystander Intervention presentations are given in conjunction with alcohol education and Title IX education to all athletes, first year orientation courses, and by request.
+For more information about Bystander Intervention, visit the Title IX Student Services Page.

 Harm Reduction and Risk Management Training

-The Center for Student Involvement oversees the UMaine event management process and when issues of risk management, specifically with alcohol use, arise SWell staff will meet with students or student groups to go over risk management plans.
-While this is a proactive measure, this training is also given as an educational sanction for student groups found in violation of the Student Conduct Code.
+The Center for Student Involvement oversees the UMaine event management process, often partnering with SWell to address issues of risk management.
+When incidents with alcohol or substance use arise, a professional SWell staff member will meet with students or student groups to go over risk management plans.
+While this is a proactive measure, this training is also given as an educational sanction for students and groups found in violation of the Student Conduct Code.

 Various Workshops and Trainings

 Professional and graduate staff within SWell are often asked to present workshops and training by request.
-Many workshops and trainings revolved around the topics of alcohol or other drugs, bystander intervention, and sexual violence prevention.
-Topics may vary by request, though all training endeavors to meet the individual needs of the individual or group requesting them, as well as furthering all aspects of wellness across UMaine.
+Many workshops and trainings revolve around the topics of alcohol or other drugs, bystander intervention, and sexual violence prevention.
+Topics may vary by request, though all trainings endeavor to meet the individual needs of the person or group requesting them, as well as furthering all aspects of wellness across UMaine.